Will Asian mercantilism meet its Waterloo?

-On 14 November 2005, Martin Wolf gave the third Richard Snape Lecture at the Productivity Commission's office in Melbourne.
+Martin Wolf gave the third Richard Snape Lecture at the Productivity Commission's Melbourne office.

 Martin Wolf is associate editor and chief economics commentator at the Financial Times.
 He was awarded the CBE (Commander of the British Empire) in 2000 for services to financial journalism.
 He is a visiting fellow of Nuffield College, Oxford University, and a special professor at the University of Nottingham.
 He joined the Financial Times in 1987 as chief economics leader writer and became chief economics commentator in 1996.
 He has been awarded numerous prizes for excellence in journalism and, among other publications, is the author of Why Globalisation Works (Yale, 2004).
 He obtained a Master of Philosophy from Oxford University in 1971 and has previously held senior positions at the World Bank in Washington DC and at the Trade Policy Research Centre, London.